egetzner/ultrastar-webserver/README.md

 1. Install [Poetry](https://python-poetry.org/docs/#installation) if you haven't already.
 2. Clone this repository: `git clone https://github.com/your_username/ultrastar-web-server.git`
 3. Navigate to the project directory: `cd ultrastar-web-server`
-4. Run `poetry install` to install all dependencies.
+4. Run `poetry install --no-root` to install all dependencies. (without installing the current project)

 ## Configuration